kristopolous/tumblr-scraper/README.md

  * ruser - a hash of ids to usernames (reverse of users)
  * digest - a set of files previously parsed

-The digest is referred to to make sure the script is re-entrent
+The digest is referred to to make sure the script is re-entrent.

 The other keys are between 1 and 4 bytes and represent the id of the username (according to `users` hash) in LSB binary.
 There is an assumption that the user corpus will stay under 2^32 for your analysis.
+Also, because user ids are 32 bit binaries, any key over 4 bytes long is safe to avoid collisions.

 Each user has a set of "posts" which are the following binary format